chenlabgccri/CeL-ID/README.md

 Data Files:Due to size limitations we have uploaded only truncated version (1K) variants of data file.
-Complete data is available on request.
+Complete data is available on request from mohammadt@uthscsa.edu OR chenY8@uthscsa.edu.

 Example_DP.txt - It shows depth of coverage (DP) values for first thousand variants derived from CCLE RNA-seq dataset.